hablapps/doric/docs/docs/docs/intro.md

 intDF.select(colS).show
 ```

-Doric is a little more strict, forcing to transform this values to literal columns
+Doric is a little stricter, forcing to transform this values to literal columns
 ```scala mdoc
 val colD = colInt("int") + 1.lit